awsdocs/amazon-aurora-user-guide/doc_source/babelfish-migration.md

    1. On the **Choose Objects** page, select the entire database or specific objects\.

-   1. On the **Set Scripting Options** page, choose **Advanced** and make sure you turn on triggers, logins, owners, and permissions\.
+   1. On the **Set Scripting Options** page, choose **Advanced** and make sure that you turn on triggers, logins, owners, and permissions\.
 These are turned off by default in SSMS\.

    1. Save the script\.